 Before the start date, the patient will receive a welcome pack which will contain all the relevant information about what to expect on arrival.

 As mentioned earlier, admission using NHS funding is lengthy.
 This is due to substantial government funding cuts to drug and alcohol services throughout the UK .

-The cuts also affected private care facilities that relied on a percentage of their programmes to be taken up by NHS-funded patients.
+The cuts also affected private care facilities that rely on a percentage of their programmes to be taken up by NHS-funded patients.

-If you are lucky enough to get funding, you'll receive the same level of care as those privately paying for treatment.
+Suppose an individual is fortunate enough to receive funding.
+In that case, it is possible to receive the same level of care as those privately paying for treatment.

 Private rehab is better because of the services offered.
-You benefit from different treatments such as CBT, group counselling, dialectical behaviour therapy, and psychodynamic therapy.
+These include CBT treatments, group counselling, dialectical behaviour therapy, and psychodynamic therapy.

-The UK Addiction Treatment centres offer extensive rehabilitation centres depending on your budget.
+The UK Addiction Treatment centre offers comprehensive rehabilitation centres depending on the budget.
 These centres have a variety of medical professionals ranging from psychiatrists to addiction psychotherapists.

-Private rehab centres are better because they provide a safe environment where you can identify the issues that fuel the alcohol use disorder.
+Private rehab centres are better because they provide a safe environment where patients can identify the issues that fuel the alcohol use disorder.

-Some clinics also provide complimentary 30 days of treatment when you experience a relapse.
+Specific clinics also provide complimentary 30 days of treatment when people experience a relapse.